Paleo vs Keto Diet: Which One Is Right For You?

 So, when it comes to Paleo vs Keto — which diet is right for you?

-With the keto diet being more restrictive, it may be difficult (but not impossible) to incorporate into busy lifestyles, but it can produce the most dramatic results for weight and fat loss.
-The Paleo diet is less restrictive, and can produce gradual weight loss results, as well as benefits for gut and digestive health.
-Or, you can try both to see which diet helps you feel your best!
+With the keto diet being more restrictive, it may be difficult (but not impossible) to incorporate into busy lifestyles.
+The Paleo diet is less restrictive.
+You can try both to see which diet helps you feel your best!